Price: $499 (standard), $399 (Digital Edition)

 It’d be nice if the PS5 included a tool for unscrewing the base, but I had an easy enough time using a coin to attach and remove it.
 The system stands up securely in vertical mode with the base attached, but I found the base to be far more finicky in horizontal orientation.
 It took me a few tries before I could get it to lay flat securely on the base.
 I eventually got the PS5 to sit still horizontally in my entertainment center, but the fact that the console slid off the base quite easily unless it was positioned just right gives me some pause.

-Still, I’ll likely be keeping the PS5 in horizontal orientation for most of my time with it, simply because I’m worried about accidentally tipping over the insanely tall chassis while it sits on my table (especially when my hyperactive nephews are over).
+Still, I’ll likely be keeping the PS5 in a horizontal orientation for most of my time with it, simply because I’m worried about accidentally tipping over the tall chassis while it sits on my table.

 But I've grown somewhat fond of how it looks sitting horizontally under my TV, where its curves and edges seem to shine more (even if it looks like a miniature Barclays Center).
 I also like the attractive LED status lights on each side of the interior, which is both slicker and more pronounced than the status light on the PS4.
 And the tiny, hidden PlayStation controller icons within the inner panels are a great extra touch.
 Love it or hate it, the PS5 is a system packed with attention to detail, and looks unlike any console we’ve seen before.

 As of Dec.
 13, 2021, you can also invest in official PS5 covers, which will change the color of the console's faceplates.
 They won't alter the system's overall design, but at least you won't be stuck with a plain white color scheme.